nicholassm/disruptor-rs/README.md

 2. [Disrustor](https://github.com/sklose/disrustor)

-A key feature that this library will support (soon!) is multiple publishers that neither of the above libraries support (at the time of writing this).
+A key feature that this library will support (soon!) is multiple publishers that neither of the above libraries support (at the time of writing).

 # Roadmap